Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ---
 id: migratingfrommlapi
-title: Update MLAPI to the Netcode for Gameobjects  Package
+title: Update MLAPI to the  Netcode for GameObjects  Package
-description: Learn how to upgrade your current MLAPI installation to the Netcode for Gameobjects package.
+description: Learn how to upgrade your current MLAPI installation to the  Netcode for GameObjects package.
 ---

 import Tabs from '@theme/Tabs';